n0rmz/ripple-dev-portal/API.md

 ```
 -->

- + `src_address` is the Ripple address for the source account, as a string.
+ + `source_address` is the Ripple address for the source account, as a string.

- + `dst_address` is the Ripple address for the destination account, as a string.
+ + `destination_address` is the Ripple address for the destination account, as a string.

- + `dst_amount` is an [Amount](#amount_object) object representing the amount that should be deposited into the destination account.
+ + `destination_amount` is an [Amount](#amount_object) object representing the amount that should be deposited into the destination account.

 The full set of fields accepted on `Payment` submission is as follows:

-+ `src_tag` is an optional unsigned 32 bit integer (0-4294967294, inclusive) that is generally used if the sender is a hosted wallet at a gateway.
-This should be the same as the `dst_tag` used to identify the hosted wallet when they are receiving a payment.
++ `source_tag` is an optional unsigned 32 bit integer (0-4294967294, inclusive) that is generally used if the sender is a hosted wallet at a gateway.
+This should be the same as the `destination_tag` used to identify the hosted wallet when they are receiving a payment.

-+ `dst_tag` is an optional unsigned 32 bit integer (0-4294967294, inclusive) that is generally used if the receiver is a hosted wallet at a gateway.
++ `destination_tag` is an optional unsigned 32 bit integer (0-4294967294, inclusive) that is generally used if the receiver is a hosted wallet at a gateway.

-+ `src_slippage` can be specified to give the `src_amount` a cushion and increase its chance of being processed successfully.
++ `source_slippage` can be specified to give the `source_amount` a cushion and increase its chance of being processed successfully.
 This is helpful if the payment path changes slightly between the time when a payment options quote is given and when the payment is submitted.
-The `src_address` will never be charged more than `src_slippage` + the `value` specified in `src_amount`.
+The `source_address` will never be charged more than `source_slippage` + the `value` specified in `source_amount`.

 + `invoice_id` is an optional 256-bit hash field that can be used to link payments to an invoice or bill.

 + `paths` is a "stringified" version of the Ripple PathSet structure.
 Most users of this API will want to treat this field as opaque.
 See the [Ripple Wiki](https://ripple.com/wiki/Payment_paths) for more information about Ripple pathfinding.

-+ `flag_no_direct_ripple` is a boolean that can be set to `true` if `paths` are specified and the sender would like the Ripple Network to disregard any direct paths from the `src_address` to the `dst_address`.
++ `flag_no_direct_ripple` is a boolean that can be set to `true` if `paths` are specified and the sender would like the Ripple Network to disregard any direct paths from the `source_address` to the `destination_address`.
 This may be used to take advantage of an arbitrage opportunity or by gateways wishing to issue balances from a hot wallet to a user who has mistakenly set a trustline directly to the hot wallet.
 Most users will not need to use this option.

-+ `flag_partial_payment` is a boolean that, if set to true, indicates that this payment should go through even if the whole amount cannot be sent because of a lack of liquidity or funds in the `src_address` account.
++ `flag_partial_payment` is a boolean that, if set to true, indicates that this payment should go through even if the whole amount cannot be sent because of a lack of liquidity or funds in the `source_address` account.
 The vast majority of senders will never need to use this option.

 Payment Object: